 Professor Catherine Loveday is Professor of Pyschology at the University of Westminster.
 She is the author of The Secret World of the Brain and frequently appears as an expert psychologist on BBC Radio 4’s All in the Mind.
 Her research focuses on the neuropsychology of memory and on music in the brain.
 She is an active member of the British Psychology Society.

 Professor Guy Osborn is Professor at Westminster Law School and is Co-Director of Centre for Law, Society and Popular Culture, Editor of the Entertainment and Sports Law Journal and of the Routledge Book series ‘Studies in Law, Society and Popular Culture’.

 Professor Andrew Smith is Professor in Tourism and Events at the University of Westminster.
-His research centres on three strands: events and their role as tools for the regeneration of cities; place image and reimagining the city and urban tourism including iconic projects and monumental urbanism.
+His research centres on events as tools for the regeneration of cities; place image and reimagining the city; and urban tourism.
 He is the author of Events in the City: Using Public Spaces as Events Venues (2016) and co-editor of Destination London: The Expansion of the Visitor Economy (2019).

 Dr Roza Tsagarousianou is Reader in Media and Communications at the University of Westminster.
 She has published extensively on electronic democracy, diasporic media and audiences and European Muslim cultures.
-Her publications include Islam in Europe: Public Spaces and Civic Networks (2013) and The Handbook of Diasporas, Media and Culture (edited with Jessica Retis)
+Her publications include Islam in Europe: Public Spaces and Civic Networks (2013) and The Handbook of Diasporas, Media and Culture (edited with Jessica Retis).

 If you are interested in publishing a book, starting a new journal or transferring an existing one please contact us stating if you have any existing or alumni connections to the University of Westminster.
 We will be happy to explain our publishing protocols and to discuss with you how we may be able to meet your publishing requirements and objectives.